anushadatar/rust-tcp-compression-demo/README.md

 - **Error Checking and Testing**: The testing present here does not necessarily encapsulate all use cases and potential opportunities for user error.
 For example, while there are some higher-level unit tests, I have no real end-to-end integration testing support in place that confirms that the server and client behave as expected.
 I also could add lower-level tests; for example, I could add unit tests for the compression algorithm itself to validate it against edge cases.
-I could also do more input
+I could also do more input validation.
-- **Functionality**: There are ways that I could further optimize most of the code her.
-For example, I could make the compression algorithm more efficient by directly modifying the vectors rather than using input slices, I could directly modify the message buffer rather than using a struct, and I could more closely evaluate my use of memory here.
+- **Functionality**: There are ways that I could further optimize most of the code here.
+For example, I could make the compression algorithm more efficient by directly modifying the vectors rather than using input slices, I could directly modify the message buffer rather than using a struct, and I could more closely evaluate my use of memory here to further streamline this program.